-Professional education on Center for High Performance Steel
+Professional education in Centre for High Performance Steel

-Within the CHS technology area, we offer a number of courses that are open to participants from industry.
+Within the CHS research area, we offer a number of courses that are open to participants from industry.

 Metal working is about evaluating the behaviour of metals during forming, with regard to both material- and process dependent parameters, such as microstructural evolution, mechanical properties and modelling.
 The course includes metallurgy, from slabs to final product including heat treatment.
 You will learn to analyse and simulate metal processing with simple empirical and semi-empirical methods, as well as exemplify when finite element modelling can be used for rolling.
 The course consists of lectures, exercises, home assignments and possibly a study-visit (only for students at Luleå Campus).
 You can study this course without physical meetings, completely web-based.